 Walking into an old growth cedar forest invokes the same quiet reverence as walking into a medieval cathedral.
 There is a history and timelessness in the grove that is palpable.
-Some of these cedars are estimated to be over 800 years old, they are pre-Columbian, older than the Renaissance.
+Some of these cedars are estimated to be over 800 years old.

 Looping Back Up